Kolten Wong Player Props: Mariners vs. Twins

-Kolten Wong -- with a slugging percentage of .400 in his past 10 games, including three extra-base hits -- will be in action for the Seattle Mariners against the Minnesota Twins, with Pablo Lopez on the mound, on July 25 at 7:40 PM ET.
+Kolten Wong -- with a slugging percentage of .308 in his past 10 games, including two extra-base hits -- will be in action for the Seattle Mariners versus the Minnesota Twins, with Joe Ryan on the hill, on July 26 at 1:10 PM ET.

-He reached base in his only plate appearance in his previous game against the Twins.

 Kolten Wong Game Info & Props vs. the Twins